christine-zhang1/cs180/proj2/index.md

     </div>
 </div>

-Each Laplacian stack image shown here is normalized (over the entire image, not by channel), but when doing the multiresolution blending, we use the un-normalized version of the Laplacian stack outputs.
+Each Laplacian stack image shown here is normalized (over the entire image, not by channel).
+However, when doing the multiresolution blending, we use the un-normalized versions of the Laplacian stack outputs.

 ### Part 2.4: Multiresolution Blending
 To blend two images `A` and `B` together, we generate the Laplacian stacks for each of these images `A_lstack` and `B_lstack`.
-We also generate a Gaussian stack for the mask `mask_gstack` after initially blurring the mask to soften the abrupt mask edges.
+We also generate a Gaussian stack for the mask `mask_gstack`.
 To combine the images with a smooth blend, we compute `(1 - mask_gstack[i]) * A_lstack[i] + mask_gstack[i] * B_lstack[i]` for each level `i` in the respective stack, and we add all of these contributions together.
-This works because `(1 - mask_gstack[i])` reverses the mask, so the contribution from `A` is the "excluded" part of the original mask and the contribution from `B` in the "included" part of the original mask.
-We create the smooth overall blend on the final output image by blending each band of frequencies through the Laplacian stack.
+This works because `1 - mask_gstack[i]` reverses the mask, so the contribution from `A` is the "excluded" part of the original mask and the contribution from `B` is the "included" part of the original mask.
+The final output image has a smooth overall blend because we blend each band of frequencies through the Laplacian stack.
 We normalize the result for the final output.

 All of these blends are done with 8 stack layers.
-The parameters used for generating the Gaussian stack (and therefore the Laplacian stack) for each image are stated in the caption under each image.
+The parameters used for generating the Gaussian stack (and therefore the Laplacian stack) are stated in the caption under each image.

 In the images below, we added a red border around the masks to better show where the white part of the mask is.